strapi/documentation/developer-docs/latest/concepts/sso.md

 Adding a new provider means adding a new way for your administrators to log-in.

-To achieve a great flexibility and a large choice of provider, we use [Passport.js](http://www.passportjs.org/) under the hood.
-It means that any valid passport strategy that doesn't need additional custom data should also work with Strapi.
+To achieve a great flexibility and a large choice of provider, Strapi uses [Passport.js](http://www.passportjs.org/).
+Any valid passport strategy that doesn't need additional custom data should therefore work with Strapi.

 ::: warning
 Strategies such as [ldapauth](https://github.com/vesse/passport-ldapauth) don't work out of the box since they require extra data to be sent from the admin panel.